 The fastest way to earn Marriott Bonvoy points is to get one of the hotel chain’s cobranded credit cards and to use it for everyday purchases.
 Here are four of the best to consider.

-Fine-tuned for folks seeking out the finer things, this premium card offers a ton of great travel-related perks and one of the best bonuses out there.
+Fine-tuned for folks seeking out the finer things, this premium card offers a ton of great travel-related perks.

 Even occasional hotel guests can get a lot of value from this more moderately priced credit card.